Ralph Sarich: Orbital engine

 Sarich concentrated on research and development of new technologies, in particular the orbital engine.
-The engine was first fired in 1972 and Sarich appeared on ABC TV program The Inventors in 1972 claiming that the engine's compact design promised more power, fewer emissions and significant fuel economy.
+The engine was first fired in 1972, and Sarich appeared on the ABC TV program The Inventors in 1972, claiming that the engine's compact design promised more power, fewer emissions and significant fuel economy.
 The technology was endorsed by the Royal Automobile Club of Western Australia in 1974:

-The "staged combustion" process was later named as the orbital combustion process (OCP).
-There were two distinct orbital concepts; the OCP technology and the orbital engine hardware that converted the resultant combustion energy to mechanical output to drive vehicles.
-Under simulated urban and highway driving cycles it produced fuel and emission results superior to the best selected engines of the era.
+The "staged combustion" process was later named the orbital combustion process (OCP).
+There were two distinct orbital concepts: the OCP technology and the orbital engine hardware that converted the resultant combustion energy to mechanical output to drive vehicles.
+Under simulated urban and highway driving cycles, it produced fuel and emission results superior to the best selected engines of the era.
 This was due to the OCP, often wrongly referred to as the fuel injection system because of its vital role in this technology.
 As the OCP technology was used on conventional engines to improve their performance this then led to inaccurate reporting claiming that the Orbital Engine Technology had failed.
 However, this combination was deemed to be the most cost-effective direction because it eliminated production re-tooling costs, which were inhibiting factors for mass production using orbital engine hardware.

 Despite being offered A$12 million in 1973 for his stake in Orbital, Sarich refused to sell.
 BHP was an early investor in Sarich's Orbital Engine Company, taking a stake in the early 1970s that by 1989 represented 35% of the total company equity.

 The OCP component of the engine was described in the 1980s by the Jet Propulsion Laboratories (JPL) for NASA, as the "cutting edge of world engine technology".
 International emission testing laboratories confirmed the Australian results.
 Fuel economy advantages of 50% were demonstrated against the best outboard marine engines and 20–25% under typical automobile operating conditions.
 Additional savings of 5–10% were considered readily achievable with further development.
 The savings were accompanied by a massive reduction in the "direct engine out" of several key emissions gases.

 The OCP technology was sold as intellectual property (IP) to automobile, marine and motorcycle manufacturers and was incorporated in production engines to varying degrees; namely from complete systems to the improvement of their own technology, via knowledge gained from their IP purchases.
 All licensing payments were conditional upon the delivery of engines meeting numerous high emissions standards, fuel economies and other technical criteria.
 All deliveries met these criteria prior to Sarich's retirement in 1992, resulting in no dependent monetary penalties ever being incurred to that point in time.

 However, key components of Sarich's engine could not be cooled and others could not be readily lubricated.
 The engine was susceptible to overheating, and the invention was eventually deemed too impractical.